- Must visit

 Discover the best of Valencia — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Valencia trip today.

-Major interactive science museum in the City of Arts and Sciences, popular with families and visitors for hands-on exhibits in a striking Santiago Calatrava building.
+Large interactive science museum within the City of Arts and Sciences, especially popular with families and first-time visitors.

-A Valencian coastal specialty similar to paella but made with short noodles instead of rice, usually cooked with seafood and rich stock in a wide pan.
+A coastal specialty similar to paella but made with short noodles instead of rice, usually with seafood and rich fish stock.
+It is especially popular along the Valencian coast.

-Moderate by Spanish standards: meals and transport are reasonable, while central hotels cost more in peak season.
+Moderate for Spain: tapas and transport are good value, while central hotels and beach areas cost more in peak season.

-Service is usually included.
-Locals often round up or leave EUR 1-2 at cafés, 5-10% in restaurants for good service, and round up taxis.
+Tipping is modest.
+Round up or leave 5-10% in restaurants for good service; small change in cafes; round up taxis.
+Not obligatory.

 Official public transport app